 Microsoft Azure is a platform of interoperable cloud computing services, including open-source, standards-based technologies and proprietary solutions from Microsoft and other companies.
 Instead of building an on-premise server installation, or leasing physical servers from traditional data centers, Azure's billing structure is based on resource consumption, not reserved capacity.
 Pricing varies between different types of services, storage types, and the physical location from which your Azure instances are hosted.

-For example, Storage pricing varies based on redundancy and distribution options.
+For example, storage pricing varies based on redundancy and distribution options.
 In the Central US region, hot locally redundant block blob storage (LRS-HOT), with 3 copies in one data center, starts at $0.0184 per GB.
 Geographically redundant storage (GRS-HOT), with 3 copies in one data center and 3 copies in a second geographically distant data center, starts at $0.0368 per GB.
 Read-Access GRS (RAGRS-HOT), which allows for read access at the second data center, starts at $0.046 per GB.

-In addition to the aforementioned storage, virtual machine, CDN, and Windows-related services, Azure also offers a variety of other services.
+In addition to the aforementioned storage, Azure virtual machine, CDN, and Windows-related services, Azure also offers a variety of other services.

 - Azure IoT Suite offers various options for connecting and monitoring devices, as well as providing telemetry and analytics services.